Li720/FrameworksExplanation/README.md

 The following example demonstrates the difference mentioned above:
 - SLib is a static library
-  - SFramework contains class AClass with method aMethod
+  - SLib contains class AClass with method aMethod
 - DFramework is a dynamic framework
   - DFramework contains class BClass with method bMethod